ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Introduction

 Some questions regarding star formation, are however yet to be answered.
-From the rest-frame UV and FIR observations conducted during the last decade \citep{lefloch05,lefloc2009} we know that star formation activity in Universe was more substantial in the past, than it is now.
-Tracing the evolution of the volume-weighted SFR - the SFR density (SFRD) with time, presents us with a view of the Universe where the star formation has already reached its peak at $z\sim 2-3$ and is now declining (e.g. \citealt{madau14,zavala21}).
-Studies of the SFRD also show a growing disparity between the contribution of dust obscured SFR, measured from the IR data, and the unobscured SFR, measured from the UV - optical data.
-On one hand, observations with the Atacama Large Millimeter/submillimeter Array (ALMA), such as the MORA project \citep{casey21,manning21}, suggest that, as we move towards higher-$z$, the SFR becomes dominated by unobscured SFR, primarily through UV - selected galaxies.
+The rest-frame UV and FIR observations conducted during the last decade \citep{lefloch05,lefloc2009}, present us with a view of the Universe where the star formation has already reached its peak at $z\sim 2-3$ and is now declining (e.g. \citealt{madau14,zavala21}).
+Studies of the SFR density (SFRD) also show a growing disparity between the contribution of dust obscured SFR, measured from the IR data, and the unobscured SFR, measured from the UV - optical data.
 This, in return, might imply that the early Universe was less dusty, aligning with some of our predictions regarding the time-scale and mechanisms of dust production.
-On the other hand, blind ALMA studies of galaxies at $z\sim 2 -6 $ \citep{wang16,wang19,yamaguchi19,gruppioni20,umehata20,manning21,sun22} reveal a population of optically dark, dusty sources, which contribute ten times more towards the SFRD, than similarly bright galaxies with a rest-frame UV detection, and reside within centres of the most massive matter overdensities \citep{zhou21}.
-The ubiquity of such systems, can potentially create obstacles in our understanding of the true numbers of massive galaxies and SFRD in the early Universe.
-In addition to that, the existence of high number of massive, evolved, and dusty sources only a few billion years after the Big Bang challenges our current understanding of galaxy formation.
-Moreover, there are implications that the optically dark galaxies that we see at $z > 3$ could also potentially act as the progenitors of bright central galaxies (BCGs) within galaxy clusters \citep{umehata15,wang16,wang19,umehata19,fudamoto21}.
+On the other hand, blind Atacama Large Millimeter/submillimeter Array (ALMA) studies of galaxies at $z\sim 2 -6 $ \citep{wang16,wang19,yamaguchi19,gruppioni20,umehata20,manning21,sun22} reveal a population of optically dark, dusty sources, which contribute ten times more towards the SFRD, than similarly bright galaxies with a rest-frame UV detection, and reside within centres of the most massive overdensities \citep{zhou21}.
+The ubiquity of such systems, can potentially create obstacles in our understanding of the true numbers of massive galaxies, SFRD in the early Universe and challenge our current understanding of galaxy formation.
 As a result, our ability to correctly recover the total SFR comes down to the detection of high-$z$ dusty galaxies, such as ``\textit{HST} - dark'', or optically dark sources.